-In the 1970s Carl Delecato (in his work as an educator with kids who had all kinds of difficulties) had an inspired hunch.
-Maybe the unusual mannerisms and difficult behaviours that got the label of ‘autisms’ were nothing of the kind – they might just be better defined as ‘sensoryisms’.
-Convinced that the prevailing idea that autism was caused by parenting problems (refrigerator mothers) was nonsense, he set about proving that autism had a biological origin and that sensory sensitivity/sensory processing problems lay behind the well documented ‘stereotypies’ in autism.
+In the 1970s Carl Delacato (in his work as an educator with children who had all kinds of difficulties) had an inspired hunch.
+Maybe the unusual mannerisms and difficult behaviours with the label of ‘autisms’ were nothing of the kind – they might just be better defined as ‘sensoryisms’.
+Convinced that the prevailing idea that autism was caused by parenting problems (refrigerator mothers) was nonsense, he set about proving that autism had a biological origin and that sensory sensitivity/sensory processing problems lay behind the well documented ‘stereotypes’ in autism.

-Carl described both children whose sensory system worked too well and those whose sensory systems didn’t work we’ll enough.
-The first kind of problem tended to lead to ‘sensory avoiding’ behaviour and the second ‘sensory seeking’ behaviour.
+Carl described children whose sensory systems worked too well and those whose sensory systems didn’t work well enough.
+The first kind of problem tended to lead to ‘sensory avoiding’ behaviour and the second to ‘sensory seeking’ behaviour.

 Let’s find out…